 Ewing’s sarcoma is a childhood cancer that begins primarily in bone or soft tissue.
 It is responsible for approximately 2-3 percent of childhood tumors and occurs primarily between the ages of 10 and 20.

-Ewings sarcoma can affect any bone but is most often identified in the thigh, shin, pelvis or upper arm.
-Although it begins in a specific area, it can spread (or metastasize) to other areas of the body, including the lungs, kidneys, heart, bone marrow and tissues.
+Ewing’s sarcoma can affect any bone but is most often identified in the thigh, shin, pelvis, or upper arm.
+Although Ewing’s sarcoma begins in a specific area, it can spread (or metastasize) to other areas of the body, including the lungs, kidneys, heart, bone marrow, and tissues.

 - Persistent fever

 Your physician should take a thorough history and perform an examination.
-If there are indicators of Ewing's sarcoma, other diagnostic procedures include radiographic studies, including x-rays, MRI or CT scans; tumor biopsy; and bone marrow studies.
+If there are indicators of Ewing’s sarcoma, other diagnostic procedures include radiographic studies, such as X-rays, MRI, or CT scans; tumor biopsy; and bone marrow studies.

-Treatment depends on the location and stage of the tumor and other factors but may include surgery, radiotherapy, chemotherapy, stem cell transplant and rehabilitation.
-Surgical treatment sometimes requires amputation of the affected limb but limb saving surgery has become more the norm.
-Whether or not limb saving surgery is appropriate may turn on many factors, including the progression of the tumor at the time of diagnosis.
+Treatment depends on the location and stage of the tumor and other factors but may include surgery, radiotherapy, chemotherapy, stem cell transplant, and rehabilitation.
+Surgical treatment sometimes requires amputation of the affected limb, but limb-saving surgery has become more the norm.
+Whether limb saving surgery is appropriate may turn on many factors, including the progression of the tumor at the time of diagnosis.

-If you suspect your child's Ewing's sarcoma diagnosis was missed or delayed by an inattentive physician, you will likely need help to get answers to your questions and you or your child may be entitled to compensation for the harm caused.
+If you suspect that your child’s Ewing’s sarcoma diagnosis was missed or delayed by an inattentive physician, you will likely need help to get answers to your questions and you or your child may be entitled to compensation for the harm caused.
 The Erie pediatric cancer misdiagnosis lawyers at Purchase, George & Murphey, P.C. would like to help.
-Call toll free 877-505-9548 or locally at 814-580-5017 for a free consultation with one of our experienced Erie medical malpractice lawyers.
+Call toll free at 814-833-7100 or locally at 814-833-7100 for a free consultation with one of our experienced Erie medical malpractice lawyers.